marcolino/farmatime-server/README.md

   yarn start-dev
   ```

-+ **Please note that in order to be able to run the app's client properly, you need to `serve-dev` both the server and client.**
++ **Please note that in order to be able to run the app's client properly, you need to `yarn start-dev` both the server and client.**

 That's it, you are good to go!
 Happy hacking! 👾